Professional Student Grievance Procedure

 - Written Documentation

-Student sends written summary to the COPH Associate Dean for Academic and Student Affairs who will keep this documentation in a confidential and secure file.
+Student sends written summary to the COPH Assistant Dean for Student Affairs who will keep this documentation in a confidential and secure file.

 Proceeding to Formal Complaint

 If the issue cannot be resolved informally, and the student wants to proceed with an investigation of the incident(s), then the complaint may move to the formal procedure as follows.
-If the grievance is ongoing or involves a particularly sensitive matter, the grievant is encouraged by the COPH Associate Dean for Student Affairs to submit his/her complaint as soon as possible.
+If the grievance is ongoing or involves a particularly sensitive matter, the grievant is encouraged by the COPH Assistant Dean for Student Affairs to submit their complaint as soon as possible.

 Formal Resolution Procedure